 Rarely will the first few sentences of any piece of writing make it through to the final draft.

-Very often, the best opening lines of a text are rewritten at a much later stage.
+Very often, you will write your best opening lines at a much later stage.

-So don’t fret about them now.
-Just let them do their temporary job of occupying what would otherwise be white space.
+There’s no need to fret or worry about them for the time being.
+Just let these opening sentences do their temporary job of occupying what would otherwise be white space.

-You don’t need to be a brave writer to conquer a white page.
+You don’t need to be a courageous writer to overcome the fear of a blank page and conquer a white page dragon.
 But you should never try to stare it down.
 It will always win that game.

-Try using one of the four tips I have noted above to help you.
+Try using one of the tips I have noted above to help you.

-Don’t be intimidated.
-Be a fearless writer and be confident in knowing that you can win the battle of the white page every single time.
+Be a fearless writer and be confident in knowing that you and your writing voice can win the battle of the white page every single time.